witiz/markupy/docs/advanced.md

 ### Attribute Handlers

 Attribute Handlers are a powerful way to extend behaviour of attributes.
-Most users will not benefit from using them directly, but it can be useful in some cases.
+Most users will not benefit from using them directly, but it can be useful in some cases or for library maintainers.

 An attribute handler is a user-defined function that gets called every time an attribute is set on an element.
-This allows to intercept changed and modify the attribute if needed before it is persisted.
+This allows to intercept changes and modify the attribute on the fly if needed before it is persisted.

 Let's show a concrete example.
-Let's say you want all boolean attributes to be reversed (don't do that for real, your users might be really upset at you).
+Let's say you want all boolean attributes value to be toggled from True to False and vice versa (don't do that for real, your users might be really upset at you).

 We'll start by implementing an attribute handler for that.
-It's a function that you can name howerver you like, you must respect the signature (parameters and return types):
+It's a function that you can name howerver you like, although you must respect its signature (parameters and return types):

 ```python
 from markupy import Attribute